wyattjsmith1/gdrust/CONTRIBUTING.md

 2. View the `HelloWorld` node in the inspector.
 3. Look at each property, and ensure the hint seems to match the name.
 4. Run the game.
 Ensure it says all tests pass.

+### Creating new `unsafe_function`s
+Additional `unsafe_function`s are always welcome.
+When designing a new one, please consider the following:

+1. **Does this replicate a gdscript behavior?** In general, we want to only add functions that expose some gdscript behavior.
+For example, `require_typed_node()` functions the same as `get_node()` in gdscript.
+2. **How safe is it?** Yes, it is called `unsafe_functions`, but this is unsafe in the context of rust.
+Much like the comment above, we should be trying to duplicate some gdscript feature as well as its risks.
+All panics should be clearly documented and intuitive given the function name, and all unsafe code should be documented and safe in standard use cases.
+Simply stating that a function calls `assume_safe()` is a good enough hint for the user.